Level/leveldown-hyper/README.md

 [MIT](./LICENSE.md) © 2012-present [Contributors](./CONTRIBUTORS.md).

-`leveldown-hyper` is licensed under the MIT license.
-All rights not explicitly granted in the MIT license are reserved.
-See the included `LICENSE.md` file for more details.

 _`leveldown-hyper` builds on the excellent work of the [`HyperLevelDB`](https://github.com/rescrv/HyperLevelDB) team and the LevelDB and Snappy teams from Google and additional contributors.
 HyperLevelDB, LevelDB and Snappy are issued under the [New BSD Licence](http://opensource.org/licenses/BSD-3-Clause)._

 [level-badge]: http://leveldb.org/img/badge.svg